datenanfragen/website/content/en/privacy.md

     "aliases": [ "privacy-policy", "data-protection" ]
 }

-Our privacy policy was last changed on September 20, 2021.
+Our privacy policy was last changed on August 03, 2023.

 ## General remarks